-I see the evidence as most favorable to the view that such purchases work primarily through the so-called portfolio balance channel, which holds that once short-term interest rates have reached zero, the Federal Reserve's purchases of longer-term securities affect financial conditions by changing the quantity and mix of financial assets held by the public.
+longer-term securities affect financial conditions by changing the quantity and mix of financial assets held by the public.
 Specifically, the Fed's strategy relies on the presumption that different financial assets are not perfect substitutes in investors' portfolios, so that changes in the net supply of an asset available to investors affect its yield and those of broadly similar assets.

 Along with central bank policy makers, researchers have also favored the portfolio balance channel in accounting for the effects of LSAPs.
 The most influential evidence supporting a portfolio balance channel has come from event studies that examine changes in asset prices following announcements of central bank bond purchases.
-Notably, Gagnon et al. (2011), henceforth GRRS, examine changes in the ten-year Treasury yield and Treasury yield term premium.3 They document that after eight key LSAP announcements, the ten-year yield fell by a total of 91 basis points (bps), while their measure of the ten-year term premium, which is based on the model of Kim and Wright (2005), fell by 71 bps.
+Notably, Gagnon et al. (2011), henceforth GRRS, examine changes in the ten-year Treasury yield and Treasury yield term premium.4 They document that after eight key LSAP announcements, the ten-year yield fell by a total of 91 basis points (bps), while their measure of the ten-year term premium, which is based on the model of Kim and Wright (2005), fell by 71 bps.
 Based largely on this evidence, the authors argue that the Fed's LSAPs primarily lowered long-term rates through a portfolio balance channel that reduced term premia.

-In this paper, we reexamine the notion that the signaling of lower future policy rates through LSAP announcements played a negligible role in lowering Treasury yields.
-First, we argue that the estimated contribution of policy expectations to decreases in long-term yield is likely a conservative measure of the importance of the signaling channel.
-For example, conventional monetary policy actions that signal lower future short rates tend to lower term premia as well.
-Therefore, assuming that all changes in term premia can be attributed to the portfolio balance channel is likely to underestimated the signaling effects of LSAPs.
+In this paper, we re-examine the notion that the signaling of lower future policy rates through LSAP announcements played a negligible role in lowering Treasury yields.
+First, we argue that the estimated declines in short rate expectations constitute a conservative measure of the importance of the signaling channel because policy actions that signal lower future short rates tend to lower term premia as well.
+Therefore, attributing changes in term premia entirely to the portfolio balance channel is likely to underestimate the signaling effects of LSAPs.

 We also provide model-free evidence suggesting that the Fed's actions lowered yields to a considerable extent by changing policy expectations about the future path of the federal funds rate.
-Under a market segmentation assumption that LSAPs primarily affected security-specific term premia in Treasury markets, changes after LSAP announcements in spreads between Treasury yields and money market and swap rates of comparable maturity illuminate the contribution of the portfolio balance channel.
+Under a market segmentation assumption that LSAPs primarily affected securityspecific term premia in Treasury markets, changes after LSAP announcements in spreads between Treasury yields and money market and swap rates of comparable maturity illuminate the contribution of the portfolio balance channel.
 Joyce et al. (2011), for example, argue that increases in spreads between U.K. Treasury and swap yields following Bank of England QE announcements support a portfolio balance channel.
 In contrast, in the United States, we find that a large portion of the observed yield changes was also reflected in lower money market and swap rates.
 This suggests that the expectations component may make an important contribution to the declines in yields.